 This book was another Christmas present but this time only from last year – so I’m doing much better!
 This is a very short and very easy to read book filled with speeches Greta has given around the world.
 The simplicity of the book is, in my opinion its greatest asset.
 Greta clearly and succinctly demystifies the world of climate change crisis, using easy to digest facts to shock you into action.
-In a day when the media can convince us that the spread of a virus could be world ending it is unforgivable that the journalist spotlight is not being shone on the climate crisis which in less than 10 years could be irreversible.
+It is unforgivable that the journalist spotlight is not being shone on the climate crisis which in less than 10 years could be irreversible.

 This book does not offer simple solutions for you to implement at home because in Greta’s opinion the change we need is the responsibility of governments and large organisations who can make a real difference in reversing global warming.